 Cannabis has long been hailed as a potential cancer treatment by medical professionals, researchers, and notable figures within the cannabis community.
-One of the clearest examples of using cannabis oil for cancer treatment is seen through the use of Full extract cannabis oil, also commonly referred to as Rick Simpson Oil.
+One of the clearest examples of using cannabis oil for cancer treatment is seen through the use of Full Extract Cannabis Oil, also commonly referred to as FECO or RSO (Rick Simpson Oil).

 Join us as we provide in-depth information regarding this Oil, such as its origin, what it’s composed of, benefits, and even a tutorial on how to make RSO at home.